Don't Mess with Alligators in Texas!

 Alligator Facts and Information

-Going back to the 1960s, alligators were on the endangered species list and were thought to become extinct.
+- Going back to the 1960s alligators were on the endangered species list and were thought to become extinct.
 With protective measures in place they have made a remarkable resurgence and are no longer endangered.
 In fact here is now an open season in Texas where alligators may be hunted in order to help keep them in balance with nature.
 A valid hunting license must be secured and the limit per person is one per season.
-For more details and information regarding this, click HERE.